 Associate of Science (AS): General Studies Degree Overview

-Associate of Science in General Studies programs are for students allow students not only to earn general education credits in math, composition, the humanities, social sciences and natural sciences, but also to discover areas of study that interest them.
-In these 2-year programs, students work with advisors to develop study plans that will help them meet their career and academic.
+Associate of Science in General Studies programs allow students not only to earn general education credits in math, composition, the humanities, social sciences and natural sciences, but also to discover areas of study that interest them.
+In these 2-year programs, students work with advisors to develop study plans that will help them meet their career and academic goals.
 Applicants must meet school admission requirements.

 Applicants to an A.S. in General Studies program should submit official high school transcripts or GED scores.
 Some schools may also require applicants to take placement exams in English and math.